top of page

 • Promoted products not tested for children

-Marketing that works so well, children don’t realise they’re being marketed to.
+The concern is not subtle.
+The term used has been “insidious marketing.”
+Which, translated into plain English, means marketing that works so well, children don’t realise they’re being marketed to.

 3. The Shift From Fun to Fixing

 There has been a quiet but significant shift in messaging.
+Beauty used to be:

 • Playful